benproc/wow.inprocess.0823/content/_index.md

     content:
       title: Welcome
       subtitle:
-      text: '<p style="text-align: center;">We come to therapy when something is too painful to bear.
-A crisis: loss, death, a failing relationship, trauma.
+      text: '<p style="text-align: center;">We often come to therapy when something feels too painful to bear — a crisis such as loss, bereavement, a failing relationship, or trauma.

-      <p style="text-align: center;">Sometimes there isn’t anything clear.
-We’re not feeling alive, we’re unhappy, purposeless, lonely, or frightened.
+      <p style="text-align: center;">At other times there isn’t anything obvious: we may feel flat, unhappy, purposeless, lonely, or frightened.

       <p style="text-align: center;">Seeking help is an expression of hope for something better.</p>'
     design: